 Violinist MITCHELL NEWMAN is a native of Los Angeles and joined the Los Angeles Philharmonic in 1987.
-After studies with Philharmonic violist David Stockhammer, he attended the Curtis Institute of Music, studying with David Cerone, Yumi Ninomya and Aaron Rosand.
+After studies with Philharmonic violist David Stockhammer, he attended the Curtis Institute of Music, studying with David Cerone, Yumi Ninomiya and Aaron Rosand.

-Currently, Newman teaches privately and coaches orchestra repertoire at the Colburn School.
-Each year he produces, performs, and narrates a concert in English and Spanish for the Los Angeles Philharmonic at St. Thomas Church.
-Also yearly, he produces and plays a fundraising chamber music concert for Mental Health America Long Beach and was recognized as a Mental Health Hero by the California State Senate.
-In the summer of 2010, Newman opened Hilltop Boot Camp: Orchestra Audition Preparation for Strings (playdonjuan.com).He also travels to Ensenada, Mexico to work with the students of the Benning Academy, a program that provides instruments and lessons to children of all economic backgrounds.
-Newman is President of the Board of the Los Angeles Youth Orchestra.
+Currently he teaches privately and conducts the Los Angeles Children's Chamber Orchestra through the Pascale Music Institute in South Pasadena (pascalemusic.com).
+In April of 2017, he was invited to conduct the ensemble at Carnegie Hall.
+Yearly, he produces, performs and narrates a concert in English and Spanish at St. Thomas Church for the Los Angeles Philharmonic featuring YOLA and HOLA students.
+For many years, he produced and played on a fund raising chamber music concert for Mental Health America Long Beach and was recognized as a Mental Health Hero by the California State Senate.
+He currently produces concerts for the tenants in apartment buildings run by People Assisting the Homeless (PATH)(epath.org), and serves as a player and board member of Street Symphony (Streetsymphony.org).He also travels to Ensenada, Mexico to work with the students of the Benning Academy (facebook at benningacademia), a program that provides instruments and lessons to children of all economic backgrounds.